xataio/xata-py/examples/rabbitmq/README.md

 ## Run the Example

 Open the Xata UI to see data trickle in.

-In a terminal window, enter: `make run` and the
+Next, open a terminal window and enter `make run` in this directory to let the example "run".